 - Akoranga busway station is on the eastern side of the motorway, just north of the Esmonde Rd interchange.

-Both Albany and Constellation stations feature major Park and Ride facilities with over 350 free car parks at each.
+The Hibiscus Coast, Albany and Constellation stations feature major Park and Ride facilities.
 There are also well-planned drop off and pick up zones.
 Cyclists can leave their bikes in a secure locker or bike racks at the stations, except Sunnynook Station which only has bike racks.
 A $2 coin (refundable) is required to operate the bike lockers.
 All stations have toilets.
 Monitored CCTV covers the stations and safety points have been installed.
 Patrols visit and check vehicles in the park and ride facilities, which are also monitored by CCTV 24 hours, 7 days.

 Will it be safe for me to use the stations after dark or during off-peak times?